Bulletproof node.js project architecture 🛡️

 const user = await userServiceInstance.getMyUser('12346');

-The amount of dependencies a service can have is infinite, and refactor every instantiation of it when you add a new one is a boring and error-prone task.
+A service can have infinite dependencies, and refactoring every instantiation when you add a new one is tedious and error-prone.

 That's why dependency injection frameworks were created.